CAN bus: Overload frame

 The start of an overload frame due to case 1 is only allowed to be started at the first bit time of an expected intermission, whereas overload frames due to case 2 start one bit after detecting the dominant bit.
 Overload Flag consists of six dominant bits.
 The overall form corresponds to that of the active error flag.
 The overload flag's form destroys the fixed form of the intermission field.
 As a consequence, all other stations also detect an overload condition and on their part start transmission of an overload flag.
 Overload Delimiter consists of eight recessive bits.
 The overload delimiter is of the same form as the error delimiter.

 ACK slot

 The acknowledge slot is used to acknowledge the receipt of a valid CAN frame.
 Each node that receives the frame, without finding an error, transmits a dominant level in the ACK slot and thus overrides the recessive level of the transmitter.
 If a transmitter detects a recessive level in the ACK slot, it knows that no receiver found a valid frame.
 A receiving node may transmit a recessive to indicate that it did not receive a valid frame, but another node that did receive a valid frame may override this with a dominant.
 The transmitting node cannot know that the message has been received by all of the nodes on the CAN network.

 Often, the mode of operation of the device is to re-transmit unacknowledged frames over and over.
-This may lead to eventually entering the "error passive" state.
+This may lead to eventually entering the error passive state.

-Interframe spacing

-Data frames and remote frames are separated from preceding frames by a bit field called interframe space.
-Interframe space consists of at least three consecutive recessive (1) bits.
-Following that, if a dominant bit is detected, it will be regarded as the "Start of frame" bit of the next frame.
-Overload frames and error frames are not preceded by an interframe space and multiple overload frames are not separated by an interframe space.
-Interframe space contains the bit fields intermission and bus idle, and suspend transmission for error passive stations, which have been transmitter of the previous message.